Raymond "Ray" Prather, J.D., CPA

 Finally, Ray has advised dozens of clients and their litigation counsel about tax and accounting issues in lawsuits involving trusts and estate.
 He has counseled on litigation issues related to multi-generational trusts, charitable remainder trusts, electing small business trusts, life insurance policies, retirement plans, total return trusts and cancellation of debt.

 Ray speaks and writes about his practice areas and has been recognized for his knowledge and dedication to the practice.
 He has served as an Adjunct Professor at the Chicago-Kent College of Law teaching Federal Transfer Taxes and Estate Planning.
-Ray has been appointed to several positions in the American Bar Association’s Section on Real Property, Trust & Estate Law and is currently Chair for the Section’s Charitable Planning & Organizations Group and Trusts and Estates Editor for the Section’s eReport publication.
+Ray has been elected a Fellow by the American College of Trust and Estate Counsel.
+Ray has also been appointed to several positions in the American Bar Association’s Section on Real Property, Trust & Estate Law and is currently Chair for the Section’s Charitable Planning & Organizations Group and Trusts and Estates Editor for the Section’s eReport publication.
 He currently serves as Secretary for the Illinois State Bar Association’s Trusts & Estates Section Council.
 And he has been quoted on estate planning and tax issues in Crain’s, the Chicago Daily Law Bulletin, and the Chicago Tribune.

 Ray also is active in the community.
 He is a member of Lambda Legal’s National Legacy and Planned Giving Council and Advocate Charitable Foundation’s Planned Giving Council.
 He is former chair of Lambda Legal’s Chicago Leadership Council where he helped organize Lambda Legal’s volunteer presence in Chicago.
 He is a former chair of the Illinois State Bar Association’s Standing Committee on Sexual Orientation and Gender Identity.
 And, in 2008, Windy City Times named Ray as one of the recipients of its 30 Under 30 Awards.